adityamanglik/Concurrent_Hash_Table_supporting_Socket_Communication_in_C/README.md

+Concurrent hash table implemented in C as part of Computer Systems course at ETH Zurich.
+Supports multiple clients in parallel talking over a Telnet connection.

 Objective: Implemented an in-memory key-value store server which stores and retrieves data items referred to by the keys.
 The server listens on a TCP network socket, and responds to client requests to ’get’ and ’set’ values coming from programs (clients) across the network.

 Implementation: Implemented as a single source file in C and runs on Linux.
 Does not require any external libraries apart from libpthread (for thread support).